 5. 3D viewer

-The viewer renders: mesh-free points as coloured 3D spheres, colorbar and its legend, boundary geometry (patches), probes, orientation axes, domain box, etc.
+The viewer in region (5) renders: flow points as coloured 3D spheres, colorbar and its legend, boundary geometry (patches), probes, orientation axes, domain box, etc.

 Left mouse click + Mouse movement